lablup/backend.ai/docs/user-api/batch.rst

        executable, with commonly used C/link flags: ``"-pthread -lm -lrt -ldl"``.

    * - ``options.buildLog``
+     - ``bool``

-     - A boolean that indicates whether to separately report the logs from the build step.
+     - Indicates whether to separately report the logs from the build step.
        (default: ``false``)

        If set ``false``, all console outputs during the build step